lnyemba/data-transport/README.md

 # Introduction

 This project implements an abstraction of objects that can have access to a variety of data stores, implementing read/write with a simple and expressive interface.
-This abstraction works with **NoSQL** and **SQL** data stores and leverages **pandas**
+This abstraction works with **NoSQL** and **SQL** data stores and leverages **pandas**.

 The supported data store providers :